vegasbrianc/prometheus/README.md

 Currently the repo requires 18.06.0+ version of docker and 1.25.0+ of docker-compose as it uses version 3.7 of the compose file format.

-You can check your versions by running `docker --version` and "docker-compose --version"
+You can check your versions by running `docker --version` and `docker-compose --version`

 # Installation & Configuration
 Clone this project locally to your machine.